opendilab/DI-engine/nervex/docs/source/key_concept/index.rst

 Processing Function
 ^^^^^^^^^^^^^^^^^^^^^^
 In practical algorithm implementations, the users often need to many data processing operations, like stacking several samples into a batch, data transformation between torch.Tensor and np.ndarray.
 As for RL algorithms themselves, there are a great number of different styles of data pre-processing and aggregation, such as calculating N-step return and GAE(Generalized Advantage Estimation), split trajectories or unroll segments, and so on.
-Since then, nerveX has provided some common processing functions, which can be called a pure function.
+Since then, nerveX has provided some common processing functions, which can be called as a pure function.
 And the users can utilize these functions both in collect mode and in learning mode.

 For example, where should we calculate advantages for some on-policy algorithms, such as A2C/PPO, learn mode or collect mode?
 The former can distribute computation to different collector nodes in distributed training for saving time, and the latter can usually gain better performance due to more accurate approximation, just a trade-off.
 For a framework, it is more wiser to offer some powerful and efficient tools rather